javaidiqbal11/Dashboad-Sales-Sences-PowerBI/README.md

-# Dashboad-Sales-Sences-PowerBI
+# Dashboad Sales Sences PowerBI

+## How to use the given dashboard

-Excel Office 365 used to design the Dashboard
+- Use the Microsoft Office 365 for the Excel sheets </br>
+- All the dashboards were designed using Office 365

-Census dataset complete dashboard with the company data
+**Census dataset complete dashboard with the company data**